jez/dotfiles/linux-keybindings.md

 Go into the keyboard settings, set ~everything to `Disabled` by removing any default keybindings, except:

-- You can leave the "Move, resize, and swap windows" section largely untouched except unbind "Adjustment mode" (the other things in that section are only keybindings that apply in adjustment mode).
+- "Move, resize, and swap windows" section largely untouched, except:
+  - Set "Adjustment mode" to `Shift + Alt + Return`

 - Navigate applications and windows
   - Set "Launch and switch applications" to `Super + Space`